lalyman/lin-alg-workshop/README.md

-For OLS, there is $p = 1$ explanatory variable.
-Similarly, pca determines its linear model from $m = 1$ principal component.
+For OLS, there is _p = 1_ explanatory variable.
+Similarly, pca determines its linear model from _m = 1_ principal component.
 The following plot shows the different linear approximations selected by regression and principal component analysis.
 (Note that the plotted data is **centered** in the sense that we translated the point cloud to the origin; this does not change the slopes of the linear fits).

 <p align = "center">
 <img src="one_plot-centered-heart-data.png" alt="drawing" align = "center" />